stvmlbrn/stvmlbrn.github.io/_posts/2018-8-31-gzip-page-assets-with-nginx.md

 The image below shows gzip section in the default `nginx.conf` file.
 As you can see, gzip is turned on but the _gzip_types_ directive is commented out.
 <img src="/assets/images/posts/nginx-gzip.png">

-To enable gzip compression for MIME-types other than `text/html` this line should be uncommented and include a list of MIME-types that you want Nginx to compress.
+To enable gzip compression for MIME-types other than `text/html` this line should be uncommented and include a list of MIME-types that you want Nginx to compress (or override this setting per-application rather than in the global config).
 There are already a few types listed, but a more complete list [can be found here](https://github.com/h5bp/server-configs-nginx/blob/master/nginx.conf#L67-L109) to give you some additional possibilities.

 <div class="well well-sm">
   <strong>